NikolaiRadke/Noko/README.md

 |   Voiceset for NOKO in German.
 English needed?
 Contribute!
 |
 ├── schematics/
-|   The Schematics for the NOKO modules, the NOKO sewing pattern and shopping lists.
+|   The Schematics for the NOKO parts, the NOKO sewing pattern and shopping lists.
 |   └── geda/
 |       Source documents for gEDA.
 |